The Solution

 Pilot School Elibraries

 Our interim solution to the book problem is to provide bespoke ebook libraries to individual schools.
 By working with a school to understand its pupils’ needs and wants, and using the search and discovery engine TheBookSeekers, we provide an extra resource of ebooks to supplement the school’s physical library.
+To expand choice further in a cost effective way we are also building a core digital library that all of our pilot schools can share.

 Bridget Martindale, ELFS.